 Projects

-We aid the rescue and release of orphaned, displaced and injured orangutans, as well as those who are victims of the illegal wildlife trade.
+We aid the rescue and reintroduction of orphaned, displaced and injured orangutans, as well as those who are victims of the illegal wildlife trade.

 Rescue

-Having a reliable vehicle that won’t leave you stranded deep in the rainforest is essential.
-As a result we have funded vehicles for Sepilok Orangutan Rehabilitation Centre, the Wildlife Rescue Unit (WRU) and the Centre for Orangutan Protection (COP).
+We also fund and provide essential resources for this work, including vehicles and equipment used during rescue operations.
+As part of this, we have funded vehicles for Sepilok Orangutan Rehabilitation Centre, the Wildlife Rescue Unit (WRU) and the Centre for Orangutan Protection (COP).

-Release sites are selected based on a number of factors, which include habitat suitability, food availability and connectivity.
-Sites should also be located within protected forest reserves, reducing the risk of habitat destruction and poaching.
+Reintroduction sites are selected based on factors such as habitat suitability, food availability and connectivity.
+Sites are located within protected forest reserves to reduce the risk of habitat loss and poaching.

+Orangutan Appeal UK has supported reintroduction work in a number of ways over the years, particularly where access to suitable forest areas is challenging.
 Some sites are not accessible by road.
-One of our first projects in 2001, was the very first helicopter translocation of an orangutan in Borneo.
-We've continued to fund releases by helicopter where no other transport options are available.
+In 2001, we supported the very first helicopter translocation of an orangutan in Borneo.
+We have continued to fund reintroductions by helicopter where no other transport options are available.

-In 2006, we constructed a research camp within Tabin Reserve, the largest wildlife reserve in Malaysia.
-It was here we carried out our pioneering Post-Release Monitoring Project, to release selected orangutans from Sepilok and then track and monitor their behaviours.
-This enabled us to evaluate the success of the rehabilitation programme and learn how orangutans adapt to their new life in the wild.
+In 2006, we constructed a research camp within Tabin Wildlife Reserve to support post-reintroduction monitoring.
+It was here we carried out our pioneering Post-Release Monitoring Project, reintroducing selected orangutans from Sepilok and tracking their behaviour over time.
+This work helped evaluate rehabilitation outcomes and improve understanding of how orangutans adapt following reintroduction.

-Most orangutans, who go through the rehabilitation programme at Sepilok, are released into the Sepilok-Kabili forest reserve, but we also use release sites in Tabin Reserve and Danum Valley.
+Many orangutans that progress through the rehabilitation programme at Sepilok are reintroduced into the Sepilok-Kabili forest reserve, with additional release sites used in Tabin Reserve and Danum Valley.

-Over 500 orphaned, displaced or injured orangutans have been successfully released back into the wild following treatment or rehabilitation at Sepilok!
+Over 700 orphaned, displaced or injured orangutans have been reintroduced following treatment or rehabilitation at Sepilok.

 Explore more articles